-For a long weekend, I went on a girls weekend upto Oxenholme from London Euston on the train.
-I booked with Virgin trains a few months ago and had a reasonable advanced ticket.
+I went on a girls weekend upto Oxenholme from London Euston on the train.
+I booked with Virgin which is now Avanti trains a few months ago and had a reasonable advanced ticket.
 The journey took just over 2 hours to Oxenholme where you can get a local train to Windermere.

-We stayed in a beautiful cottage in Bowston, near Staveley which was around 5 miles away from Bowness where Lake Windermere.
+We stayed in a beautiful cottage in Bowston, near Staveley which was around 5 miles away from Bowness where Lake Windermere is located.
 The cottage was a home exchange, it had everything you wanted and more.
 It was well equipped, had beams, a log burner, fantastic views and a greenhouse to pick fresh herbs and fruit.

 On our first afternoon we went for a hike in the hills and walked along The Dales Way which is beautiful.